arkencl/nest/content/about.md

 ## Languages

-I'm proficient in the java ecosystem including the enterprise edition api's, the spring framework which encompasses mainly Spring Boot and numerous starters associated with the spring initializr, some light scripting with Groovy primarily in Jenkins Pipelines or Jenkins Pipeline Libraries and a small amount of kotlin.
+I'm proficient in the java ecosystem including the enterprise edition apis and the Spring Framework including Spring Boot and its numerous starters.
+As well as some light scripting with Groovy primarily in Jenkins Pipelines or Jenkins Pipeline Libraries.
+Dabbling in different languages as time goes on by creating projects I find personally interesting.

 ## Databases